Vagisan/Chef-Companion-Bot/README.md

 ### Web Interface
 Access the chatbot via the web interface provided by the FastAPI server.
 The HTML file included in the script sets up a simple chat UI.

----

-This README provides an overview of the setup and usage of the LLM chatbot for recipe information.
-It covers the installation of dependencies, preparation of the dataset, model initialization, and serving the chatbot via a web interface.